The Ultimate Guide To Eating In Sayulita 2023

-2. Orangy.
-Surprisingly, Organika isn’t even the most vegetarian/vegan place in Sayulita.
-That honor goes to a little nook of a juice bar that serves up the thickest and most delicious smoothies and shakes.
+4. Orangy.
+Next to where I get my laundry is a little nook of a juice bar that serves up the thickest and most delicious smoothies and shakes.
 They also do a lot of energy dense balls.

-6. El Jakal.
-I wouldn’t call this a vegetarian place, as the selection isn’t very large, but my vegetarian friends come here for their jackfruit (yaca) dishes.
-It’s that good.
+9. El Jakal.
+I wouldn’t call this a vegetarian place, as the selection isn’t very large, but I will come here for their jackfruit (yaca) dishes, especially the jackfruit with mole.

 Best Seafood In Sayulita